FAQS about Attending MW19

 Who can apply for scholarship positions?

 To be eligible for scholarship positions you must have made a significant contribution to the development of a cultural or heritage website or digital initiative, and must demonstrate that you would not be able to attend the meeting without support.
 You must prove you are a current employee of a cultural institution (including educational institutions, libraries, archives, etc.).
 As a scholarship awardee, you may be asked to give a small presentation on your work during the conference.
-Recommendations/references must be sent along with the application.
+Recommendations and references must be sent along with the application.

 How do I add multiple authors to my paper proposal?